alpine9000/AmigaDaLua/README.md

 ## Be careful with false, nil and 0

 Many AmigaOS functions will return `0`.
-It Lua this is not `== false` - Safest to use Amiga defined return value variables.
+In Lua this is not `== false` - Safest to use Amiga defined return value variables.

 Structure fields of real types or AmigaOS functions that return real types will be equal to `nil` when there is no value.